-The I-15 / Tropicana Interchange and Harmon High Occupancy Vehicle (HOV) Ramp and Hacienda HOV Ramp Project is a joint effort project sponsored by the Nevada Department of Transportation (NDOT) and the Regional Transportation Commission of Southern Nevada (RTC).
-The Federal Highway Administration (FHWA) is a key partner in the process providing guidance and review of the study’s work products.
-See the Fact Sheet here.
+The "I-15 / Tropicana Interchange and Harmon High Occupancy Vehicle (HOV) Ramp and Hacienda HOV Ramp Project" has been renamed the "I-15 Tropicana Project."
+It continues to be a joint effort project sponsored by the Nevada Department of Transportation (NDOT) and the Regional Transportation Commission of Southern Nevada (RTC).

 The project objectives are as follows:

 - Improve the operation and capacity of the I-15/Tropicana Avenue interchange